klavavej/jekyll-netlify-boilerplate-2/_posts/2018-07-19-the-most-recent-post-so-far.md

 ---
 layout: post
-title: The most recent post so far!!!!
-YOLO
+title: The most recent post so far!!!! all the notifications!
 author: john_doe
 date: '2018-07-19 10:07:32'
 intro_paragraph: ''